BimmerGestalt/IDriveConnectAddons/README.md

 - High-level direct access to toggle devices in a smart home
 - Trigger specific Tasker or Triggr actions from the car

+## Customizable apps

+By using AM App Icons as launchers into other apps, we can essentially create custom apps to provide richer experiences:

+- An overview of upcoming traffic obstacles or a way to report them, using blitzer.de for example

 ## Unknown Possibilities

 The protocol has some other APIs which haven't been fully explored, such as the Map api that takes a KMZ file.
 This might enable some fun features:

-- Add a POI layer to show speed traps
+- Add a POI layer to show speed traps (blitzer.de, for example)
 - Add a POI layer to show addresses of contacts from the phone's address book